Molesey F.C.: Post-merger

 In 1946 Molesey United and West Molesey Old Boys merged to form Molesey Football Club.
 The new club joined the Surrey Intermediate League and won the league in their first season.
 After moving to their new ground on Walton Road, they moved up to the Surrey Senior League in 1953.
 After winning the Surrey Senior Charity Cup in 1956–57, the club were league champions in 1957–58.
 In 1959 they transferred to the Spartan League, finishing as runners-up in the league and losing the League Cup final in 1959–60.
 The club won the League Cup the following season and were losing finalists in 1963–64 and 1971–72.
 They remained in the Spartan League until joining Division Two of the Athenian League in 1973.
 In 1977 the club moved leagues again, this time joining Division Two of the Isthmian League.

 League reorganisation saw Molesey placed in Division Two South in 1984, where they remained until finishing as runners-up in 1989–90, earning promotion to Division One.
 They won the Southern Combination Challenge Cup in 1990–91.
 In 1992–93 the club were Division One runners-up and were promoted to the Premier Division.
 The 1993–94 season saw them reach the first round of the FA Cup for the first time, losing 4–0 at home to Bath City; the club also won the Southern Combination Challenge Cup for a second time.
 They were relegated back to Division One at the end of the 1995–96 season and then to Division Two in 1998–99.
 Further league reorganisation in 2002 led to the club becoming members of Division One South, before being placed in Division One in 2004 and then back in Division One South in 2006 as the league was restructured.

 In 2007–08 Molesey finished bottom of Division One South and were relegated to the Premier Division of the Combined Counties League.
 In 2012–13 they won the Southern Combination Challenge Cup again.
 They won the Premier Division title in 2014–15 and were promoted back to Division One South of the Isthmian League, as well as winning the Southern Combination Challenge Cup, a trophy they retained the following season.
 Following league reorganisation, the club were placed in the South Central Division in 2018.
 The 2018–19 season saw them finish second-from-bottom of the division, resulting in relegation to the Premier Division of the Combined Counties League.
+In 2021 league reorganisation led to the club being placed in the Premier Division South.
+They finished bottom of the division in 2021–22 and were relegated to Division One.